An R & B duo from San Francisco, California, U.S.A.

 In 2004, Izora returned to California to undergo treatment for heart-related problems.

-She passed away from heart failure in California at the San Leandro Hospital on the 16th September 2004.
+She passed away from heart failure in California at the San Leandro Hospital on the 16th September 2004, at the age of 62.

 Two Tons Of Fun (Honey Records 1980)